tarwn/lessthandot-hugo/blogs/content/posts/2009-12-12-dynamics-server-connections-in-ssrs.md

 The way this would have been more useful is if the InstanceName always shows as the <span class="MT_violet">@@SERVERNAME</span> does.
 Sense named instances require the server name in the connection, there is the need to concatenate the two columns together when the InstanceName was found to have a value.

-To get that working we can do the following…
+To get that working we can do the following...

 ```csharp
 public static string DataRowToString(DataRow dr)